 Resources can be tight, however, and waiting lists are often long.
 With this in mind, many people take out private health insurance schemes, which generally offer quicker access to specialists, better facilities and shorter waiting times.

 Private healthcare schemes come in all shapes and sizes, and how much they cost depend largely on your circumstances.
 Usually, you’ll pay a monthly premium for your health insurance, followed by an excess fee when you need to use your cover.
 Some workplaces include private healthcare in their benefits packages.
-Aetna, is one such organisation that can provide you cover.
+There are many large companies which provide health insurance plans in the UK, including expat-friendly international firms such as:

 Insurance in the UK: Dental